SquadFM/Squad-Field-Manual/README.md

 ## Backup Your Settings
 - Backup your game settings (updates can reset your settings)
-- Under Linux go to: /home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Local Settings/Application Data/SquadGame/Saved/Config/WindowsNoEditor/
 - Under Windows go to %localappdata%\SquadGame\Saved\Config\WindowsNoEditor
 - Backup the following files:
     - GameUserSettings.ini
     - Input.ini
+- Under Linux you can find these two files in: /home/username/.local/share/Steam/steamapps/compatdata/393380/pfx/drive_c/users/steamuser/Local Settings/Application Data/SquadGame/Saved/Config/WindowsNoEditor/
 - You can also record a video of your settings in-game using OBS - [OBS Setup](#obs-setup).